 The benefits of graph visualization: make sense of your data

 Graph analysis focuses on relationships.
-It helps to discover hidden patterns involving different entities and provides exhaustive overviews of how everything is connected.
-These connections when visualized as a graph can provide valuable insights even without resorting to the use of elaborate algorithms.
+It helps discover hidden patterns involving different entities and provides exhaustive overviews of how everything is connected.
+These connections, when visualized as a graph, can provide valuable insights without resorting to the use of elaborate algorithms.
 Visual network analysis makes complex types of information easily accessible and interpretable, rendering it a valuable tool for the non-technical user.
 A well-known example where the use of networks provided valuable insights was the analysis performed by the International Consortium of Investigative Journalists (ICIJ) on the Paradise Papers and the Panama Papers.
 These datasets contained millions of leaked documents linking more than 785,000 offshore entities to people and companies in more than 200 countries and territories.
 They were processed and visualized as networks, which proved to be the best way to explore the relationships and discover hidden connections between the involved people and entities (source: https://offshoreleaks.icij.org/).

 Utilizing graph databases

 Avaloq utilizes a powerful Enterprise Wide Object Model (EWOM) to store any type of information in a consistent way in highly optimized databases.
-However, retrieving the required relationships to construct a network even when using the most optimized relational databases is a computationally expensive process that requires many ‘join’ operations.
+However, retrieving the required relationships to construct a network, even when using the most optimized relational databases, is a computationally expensive process that requires many ‘join’ operations.
 As a result, the performance of the system will be poor, inevitably leading to increased demands in terms of infrastructure.
 In addition, if the number of connections across different data is high and it is necessary to insert new connections or new datasets over time, the system becomes hard to manage.
 Such problems are easily addressed using graph databases, which are designed to store information directly as graphs.
-This allows the implementation of flexible data models and minimizes the time to query nodes and relationships - even for very large networks.
+This allows the implementation of flexible data models and minimizes the time needed to query nodes and relationships - even for very large networks.

-Applications in Banking
+Applications in banking

 Data science applies machine learning techniques in anti-money laundering (AML) systems that bring automation to the fight against financial crime.
 Most of the patterns that are indicative of money laundering leave a trail of transaction sequence.
 However, spotting these patterns and identifying central accounts and individuals within the bulk of transactions that are registered daily is like searching for a needle in a haystack.
 Network analytics provide powerful and efficient algorithms to tackle this problem.
-For example, testing if two nodes are connected via a path of any size or finding bridges that link otherwise disconnected parts of the network, can be undertaken by utilizing a depth-first search algorithm.
+For example, testing whether two nodes are connected via a path of any size or finding bridges that link otherwise disconnected parts of the network can be done by utilizing a depth-first search algorithm.
 Similarly, when it comes to node centrality, there are algorithms that go beyond a simple count of how many links are connected to a given node.
-Centrality measures such as k-core and PageRank consider how nodes are embedded in a network and rank them not only based on their number of links, but also based on the number of links of their neighbours.
+Centrality measures, such as k-core and PageRank, consider how nodes are embedded in a network and rank them not only based on their number of links, but also based on the number of links of their neighbours.
 Furthermore, tracking and visualizing the full trail of transactions allows the compliance officer to easily reconstruct suspicious paths, simplifying forensics and auditing activities.

-Helping relationship managers to identify prospects
+Helping relationship managers identify prospects

 Identifying new prospects and approaching them successfully is instrumental for generating new business opportunities.
 By aggregating internal Customer Relationship Management (CRM) data with structured and unstructured information from external sources, a relationship manager (RM) can query reference information about a client or prospect and get an overview about the individual’s social or business network.
-Using this network analysis an RM can easily perform visual exploration of all known connections between individuals.
+Using this network analysis, an RM can easily perform visual exploration of all known connections between individuals.
 They can even transverse the entire client book of a bank via connections that would be impossible to find, or even guess, by querying a relational database.
 This enables the RM to engage in more meaningful conversations with existing clients.
-But more interestingly, by enriching a network view with public data from the web, the RM will also be able to gain useful insights on potential new prospects.
+More interestingly, by enriching a network view with public data from the web, the RM will also be able to gain useful insights on potential new prospects.
 They can personalize their sales pitch and increase the chances of converting prospects into profitable clients.